Decision Machines: Congruent Decision Trees: Introduction

-It is a long history to find more compact and clearer representation of decision trees \cite{brent1991fast}.
-In the section 2 of \cite{fridedman1991multivariate}, there is an equivalent model of recursive partitioning in in the form of an expansion in a set of basis functions (as products of different step functions) by replacing the geometrical concepts of regions and splitting with the arithmetic notions of adding and multiplying.
-And it is to transform each tree into a well-known polynomial form in \cite{kuralenok2019monoforest}.
+In contrast, other supervised learning methods have moved towards end-to-end paradigms, which offer more flexibility and efficiency.
+The quest for a more computationally friendly representation of decision trees has led to various innovations, including vectorized implementations and attempts to translate decision trees into neural networks.
+There are some end-to-end training schemes instead of the greedy training methods for decision trees such as \cite{norouzi2015efficient, kontschieder2015deep, yang2018deep, hehn2019end, DCT}.
+And the implementation of decision trees can be vectorized such as \cite{lucchese2015quickscorer, dato2016fast, lettich2016gpu, lucchese2017quickscorer} and RapidScorer\cite{ye2018rapidscorer}.
+The oblique decision trees are induced from the derivatives of neural models \cite{lee2020oblique}.
+In the section 2 of \cite{fridedman1991multivariate}, there is an equivalent model of recursive partitioning in the form of an expansion in a set of basis functions (as products of different step functions) by replacing the geometrical concepts of regions and splitting with the arithmetic notions of adding and multiplying.
+And it is to transform each tree into a polynomial form in \cite{kuralenok2019monoforest}.
 There are also some schemes to translate the decision trees into neural networks such as \cite{EntropyNet, welbl2014casting, biau2019neural}.
-Guang-He Lee and Tommi S. Jaakkola \cite{lee2020oblique} induce oblique decision trees from the derivatives of neural models.
-New representation form of the decision trees would bring or require new optimization and implementation methods for decision trees.
+This paper proposes Decision Machines (DMs), a paradigm that reframes binary decision trees in matrix computation, thereby improving both efficiency and interpretability.

-Here we show the possibility to reuse the deep learning tool kits to implement the decision trees.
-Our main contributions are: \begin{itemize} \item an algorithm to represent binary trees in analytic form; \item a new interpretation of binary decision trees in the error correcting output codes framework; \item an approximation of binary decision trees for non-greedy induction in the from of attention mechanism; \item a novel learning scheme to unify decision trees, mixture models and attention mechanism. \end{itemize}
+DMs offer a compact representation of binary decision trees, explicitly drawing dependencies between predictions and Boolean tests.
+The binary decision tree is decomposed into two parts: the tree structure representation and the Boolean tests embedding.
+The binary tree structure is represented by a character matrix and the evaluation of Boolean tests are embedded into a binary vector space.
+DMs navigate the input insatnce from the root to its destined exit leaf based on the mutiplication of the tree matrix and the embedding vector.
+This formulation not only enhances the interpretability of decision trees but also paves the way for leveraging deep learning toolkits to expedite their execution.

-The rest is organized as follows: section \ref{sec2} introduces the new conversion and interpretation; section \ref{sec3} extends decision trees to differentiable trees and connects the binary trees with artificial neural network.
-Finally, section \ref{sec4} summarizes future trend and presents our conclusions.
+Furthermore, this paper explores the congruence of decision trees and attention mechanisms, a revolutionary concept in the realm of deep learning, in order to open up new avenues for optimizing decision trees and potentially enhance their predictive power.
+Our contributions include a provable algorithm for representing binary trees analytically, a novel interpretation of binary decision trees as error-correcting output codes, and some evidence supporting the derivation of attention mechanisms from decision trees.